-Australian citizens and students holding a permanent humanitarian visa are eligible to apply for SA-HELP (Services and Amenities HELP) loan, which will allow the fee to be payable via the taxation system as per the current arrangements for HECS-HELP and FEE-HELP.
+Australian citizens and students holding a permanent humanitarian visa are eligible to apply for a SA-HELP (Services and Amenities HELP) loan, which will allow the fee to be payable via the taxation system as per the current arrangements for HECS-HELP and FEE-HELP.
 All other students will need to pay the fee directly to Flinders University.

 Please see the Fee schedule for more details.

-Eligible students are Australian citizens and holders of a permanent humanitarian visa.
-Students wishing to access this loan will need to complete a Request for SA-HELP Assistance form online prior to the census date by logging on to the Student Information System and following the prompt from the My Commonwealth Assistance tab.
+Students wishing to access the SA-HELP loan will need to complete a Request for SA-HELP Assistance form online prior to the census date by logging on to the Student System and following the prompt from the 'My Commonwealth Assistance' tab.
 This form needs to be submitted in addition to any HECS-HELP or FEE-HELP form you may have already lodged.

 Flinders University currently funds a large number of services for students on our campuses.
 The student services and amenities fee will be used to continue to support these services and to add further services and/or improve those that are currently available.

 It is recognised that students who are remotely located or studying externally may have limited access to some services.
-For that reason, a reduced fee applies for these students.
+For that reason, a reduced fee applies for these students